k4u5h4L/QuikPantry/README.md

 -   React as the UI library.

--   Next.js for the as the server.
+-   Next.js for the serverless functions.

--   MOngoDB, and Mongoose as the ODM.
+-   MongoDB, and Mongoose as the ODM.

 -   NextAuth as the authentication backend with passwordless logins.